 I have had the opportunity to meet the most amazing people through my little paint shop and every single person I have met is a superhero in their own way.

-This high chair was painted in Fusion Mineral Paint in the colour Ceramic and has been kicking around the shop since last summer.
+This high chair was painted in Fusion Mineral Paint in the colour Ceramic (which has now been discontinued … Ugh) and has been kicking around the shop since last summer.
 Although the colour was gorgeous, I had no idea how to photograph it to make it look interesting.

 And then I met Katie Hughdie!
 Katie came into my shop one day and we started to talk and we didn't stop.
 We hit it off immediately!
 I discovered that Katie was a fabric artist and was the owner of Sew Whimsical by Katie.
 After she left my shop I searched for her facebook page.
 (Just like a stalker.
 Just kidding).
 I was impressed and the next time Katie came into my shop I asked her if I could l use some of her dolls in a photo shoot.